How to configure Filebeat processors

 ignore_missing: true

-Keep field-removal or rename processors near the end of the list so earlier processors can still read the original event data.
+Keep field-removal processors after processors that still need to read the original event fields.

 drop_fields cannot remove @timestamp or type.